mosip/k8s-infra/docs/mosip-installation-without-public-dns.md

   ```

 ## Update config properties below starting deployment
-* Add/Update the below property in `application-default.properties` and comment on the below property in the `*-default.properties` file in the config repo.
+* Add/ Update the below property in `application-default.properties` and comment on the below property in the `*-default.properties` file in the config repo.
   ```
   mosip.iam.certs_endpoint=http://${keycloak.external.host}/auth/realms/mosip/protocol/openid-connect/certs
   ```
-* Add/Update the below property in the `esignet-default.properties` file in the config repo.
+* Add/ Update the below property in the `esignet-default.properties` file in the config repo.
   ```
   spring.security.oauth2.resourceserver.jwt.jwk-set-uri=http://${keycloak.external.host}/auth/realms/mosip/protocol/openid-connect/certs
   ```

-## Steps to follow while deployment
+## Deployment steps
-* While install few modules, installation script prompts if you have public domain and valid ssl certificates on the server.
+* While installing a few modules, installation script prompts to check if you have public domain and valid SSL certificates on the server.
-  Opt option `n` as we are using self-singed certificates.
+  Opt option `n` as we are using self-signed certificates.
   For example:
   ```
   $ ./install.sh